 Tim Duncan’s perfected bank-shot did not exist yet.
 And Shaq’s immenseness hadn’t shattered any glass.
 There was no backboard in the early days of basketball.
 Originally, baskets were hung against a balcony’s railing.
 Pesky spectators eventually led to the installment of wooden backboards.
-That’s right, the original rules of basketball could have been directed to the fans too.
+That’s right!
+The original rules of basketball affected fans too.
 Backboards were a way to prevent the home-team fans from aiding in the ‘W’.

 In 1917, the Indiana Hoosiers were the first team to implement a glass backboard.
 Many spectators complained that they could not see the balls action around the rim.
 So, let there be glass!

 Additionally, the original baskets were typically up against a wall.
 This quickly led to some agile athletes literally climbing the walls to place the ball in the baskets.
-Eventually the baskets were moved away from the game floor walls out two feet.
+Eventually the baskets moved two feet away from the game floor walls.
 Nowadays the center of the basket lands at 63” (5 foot, 3 inches) from the base line.

 As discussed above, the original game had team’s tip-off from the jump-circle after every basket.
 Today the jump circle is only used at opening tip-off and the beginning of over-time.
 In recent years, QHF has done away with the 2-inch circle at center court for this reason.
 The 12-foot diameter is still there but outlined with a ½” line so as not to obstruct the beautiful center court logos.